 Sometimes there will be short video clips to listen to as part of a lesson.
-This image is courtesy of tourtalk system.com.
+This image is courtesy of tourtalksystem.com.

-We will have a field trip to Gettysburg this school year.
+We MIGHT have a field trip to Gettysburg this school year.

 This is the Pennsylvania State Monument.
 This image was taken by Mr. Househ on January 17, 2010.